Tanzimat: Motives

 Cenab Şehabeddin was known for his liberal ideals and poetry influenced by French Symbolism.

 The ambitious project was launched to combat the slow decline of the empire that had seen its borders shrink and its strength wane in comparison to the European powers.
 There were both internal and external reasons for the reforms.

 The Edict of Gülhane was based on the principles of traditional court philosophy, with Butrus Abu-Manneh arguing that there was no Western influence in the edict; however, historian Stanford Jay Shaw suggests that the Gulhane Edict was directly influenced by the ideals codified by the 1789 French Declaration of the Rights of Man and the Citizen.

 The primary purpose of the Tanzimat was to reform the military by modernizing and taking inspiration from European armies.
-The traditional Ottoman army, the Janissaries, had fallen from grace in terms of military prestige and a European-inspired reconstruction was a necessary change to be made.
+The traditional Ottoman army, the Janissaries, had fallen from grace in terms of military prestige and a European-inspired reconstruction was considered a change that was necessary.
 The Ottoman Empire consisted of a multitude of different cultures and the secondary priorities of the Tanzimat reforms were aimed at balancing the social structure that had previously favoured Muslim subjects.
 Another vital section of these reforms was the abolition of İltizam, or land-tenure agreements.

 Internally, reformists hoped that abolishing the millet system would create a more centralized government, as well as increased legitimacy of the Ottoman rule, thus gaining direct control of its citizens.
-Non-muslims were partially governed by their ethnarchs or received berats of protection from foreign countries.
+Non-Muslims were partially governed by their ethnarchs or received berats of protection from foreign countries.
 Another major hope was that being more open to various demographics would attract more people into the empire.
 There was fear of internal strife between Muslims and non-Muslims, and allowing more religious freedom to all was supposed to diminish this threat.
 Giving more rights to the Christians within the empire was considered likely to reduce the danger of outside intervention on their behalf.

 Liberal ministers and intellectuals contributed to reform like Dimitrios Zambakos Pasha, Kabuli Mehmed Pasha, the secret society of the Young Ottomans, and Midhat Pasha.
-During the Great Eastern Crisis, government ministers led by Midhat Pasha conspired to overthrow Sultan Abdul Aziz in a coup and introduce a constitution.
+During the Great Eastern Crisis in the 1870s, government ministers led by Midhat Pasha conspired to overthrow Sultan Abdul Aziz in a coup and introduce a constitution.
 This began the First Constitutional Era, which many historians agree represents the end of the Tanzimat, even though reform continued uninterrupted at its end in 1878, and then into the Hamidian Era.